DataFire/Integrations/integrations/generated/google_vault/README.md

   * holdTime `string`: When the account was put on hold.

 ### HeldDriveQuery
-* HeldDriveQuery `object`: Query options for drive holds.
+* HeldDriveQuery `object`: Query options for Drive holds.
   * includeTeamDriveFiles `boolean`: If true, include files in Team Drives in the hold.

 ### HeldGroupsQuery